krahets/hello-algo/en/docs/chapter_graph/graph_traversal.md

 The algorithm flow of depth-first search is shown in Figure 9-12.

 - **Straight dashed lines represent downward recursion**, indicating that a new recursive method has been initiated to visit a new vertex.
-- **Curved dashed lines represent upward backtracking**, indicating that this recursive method has returned to the position where it was initiated.
+- **Curved dashed lines represent upward backtracking**, indicating that this recursive call has returned to the point where it was made.

-To deepen understanding, it is recommended to combine Figure 9-12 with the code to mentally simulate (or draw out) the entire DFS process, including when each recursive method is initiated and when it returns.
+To deepen understanding, it is recommended to combine Figure 9-12 with the code to mentally simulate (or draw out) the entire DFS process, including when each recursive call begins and when it returns.

 === "<1>"
     ![Steps of depth-first search of a graph](graph_traversal.assets/graph_dfs_step1.png){ class="animation-figure" }